 1. Use Line Weights:

-Using different line weights can help you to reduce the amount of twist in your fishing line.
+Using varying line weights can aid in minimizing the twisting of your fishing line.

 Fishing is a popular pastime activity enjoyed by anglers around the world.
 It is an activity that requires skill, patience, and knowledge of the waters you are fishing.
 One of the biggest frustrations for anglers is when their fishing line starts to backlash, or tangles up in itself.